bopped/Adidas-Account-Creator/README.md

 - CD to the location via Terminal / CMD
 - python setup.py install
 - GmailDotGen should be installed.
 This is only a 1 time thing.
 You don't have to keep reinstalling.
+- After that is installed, CD to Adidas Account Gen FOLDER.
 - Run A.A.C.py.
 - ?????
 - Profit.